cherrypy/cherrypy/sphinx/source/tutorials.rst

         cherrypy.quickstart(webapp, '/', conf)

-Save this into a file named `tut09.py` and run it as follow:
+Save this into a file named `tut09.py` and run it as follows:

 .. code-block:: bash